mattmalcher/MissingMaps2/Readme.md

 ### 3a) Windows Setup

-You probably want to take a look at [osgeo.org](https://trac.osgeo.org/osgeo4w/wiki)to get GDAL and its python bindings set up.
+You probably want to take a look at [osgeo.org](https://trac.osgeo.org/osgeo4w/wiki) to get GDAL and its python bindings set up.

 ## 4) Generating Rasters